Sejjjalll/Excel-HR_Analytics/README.md

 ### Q5: Can I update the dashboard with new data?
 **Ans**: Yes, replace the data in the source table and refresh all pivot tables to update the dashboard.

 ---

-## Author
-This project was created by [Bakare Sukurat Aderonke], a data analyst with expertise in creating Insightful dashboards and performing data analysis using tools like Excel, SQL,Python and Power-BI.
-I am passionate about uncovering trends and delivering actionable insights accross various domains.
-For more information, feel free to connect with me on LinkedIn. [www.linkedin.com/in/aderonkebakare101].

----